AssignPrimeIdentity/manifest/docs/folder1/intro.md

 ## [Tabulate Prime by The Power of 168](/../../../lexer)

 Human is the only species on earth or might be on the universe who can use a brain to do thinking and learning.
-Let's discuss about the number of _[23 pairs of human chromosome](https://en.wikipedia.org/wiki/Chromosome)_.
+Let's discuss about the number _[23 pairs of chromosome](https://en.wikipedia.org/wiki/Chromosome)_.

 [![23 pairs of Human Chromosomes)](https://user-images.githubusercontent.com/36441664/96919622-3930fa00-14d6-11eb-86d9-ef60643ed7e5.png)](https://en.wikipedia.org/wiki/Chromosome)

+See that the number of 23 is a prime that consist of the numbers of **two (2) and three (3)** where both are the only primes under their sum of **five (5)** which is also a prime.

 The big question is why 23<br>
 Why not 22 or 24 as preliminary discovered?